 If you're not into having "The Chat," one way to first notify guests of your child-free wedding is via your wedding invitations.
 Address the invites only to who is invited.
 The envelope and the RSVP card should only have the names of the parents, not the children.
 Don't make any other mention of it on the invite itself—"adults only" can feel more aggressive than necessary.

 If you're worried the parents might not understand the RSVP card or the invite, your wedding website is the best location for that information.
-Here’s some easy, pain-free verbiage options:
+Here are some easy, pain-free verbiage options:

 Leave the littles at home this evening.
 We adore them, but we’re looking forward to celebrating our marriage without little ears and eyes around.